Skip to main content Skip to navigation

 3. Be sure that your language is clear, direct and to the point.
 Whoever you are writing for needs to understand your argument and be convinced by the evidence you use to support it -- usually, in a hurry!
 Since you are writing for parliamentarians, ministers and/or civil servants, you need to assume general rather than specialist knowledge of the issue and technologies in question.

 4. Make sure that the evidence you supply is clear, sufficient to inform a decision, and reliable.
-Sources should be authoritative and persuasive, even under critical inspection.
-That does not necessarily mean they are neutral, or produced only by experts or professionals: policymakers and politicians have frequently noted the importance of human stories and good storytelling for exposing new perspectives and prompting empathy between lawmakers and those who are affected by a given law, technology, or situation.
+Sources should be authoritative and persuasive, even under critical inspection (that is, by people who disagree with you, or are hostile to your position).
+That does not necessarily mean your sources must be neutral, or produced only by experts or professionals: policymakers and politicians have frequently noted the importance of human stories and good storytelling for exposing new perspectives and prompting empathy between lawmakers and those who are affected by a given law, technology, or situation.

 5. You are writing a 'briefing'.
 That really does mean it should be brief: while you may use up to 3000 words (not counting footnotes or bibliography), shorter briefings can be even more influential, because more people read them.
 For the purposes of this class, however, keep in mind that your briefing should be no shorter than 1500-2000 words, as it must include evidence to the level required.